 Faster Hot Water?
 Although a POU unit under a sink will deliver near-instant hot water to that faucet, tankless water heaters are not by themselves a solution to the problem of waiting for hot water.
 Hot water will always remain in the pipe after you're done using it, where it rapidly cools down - and it'll always take a while for fresh hot water to push it out of the way.
 If your chief gripe is with the hot water wait, you'll need to look into multiple POU heaters, or an "open loop" recirculating pump system (see also "Getting Hot Water the "Green" Way").
 Not all tankless water heaters will work in such a system, so be sure to check with the manufacturer.
 You may need to install a "mini-tank" water heater in addition to your tankless to make such a system work properly.

 You'll also need to ascertain the temperature of incoming water.
-You can view a map of average U.S. groundwater temperatures here.
+You can view a map of average U.S. groundwater temperatures on our page.
 While actual temperatures will of course vary, this rough guide should be enough to help you pick out an adequate unit.
 For greater accuracy, contact your water provider.

 Once you know the incoming water temperature, you can calculate the temperature rise - how much the heater will need to heat the cold water.
 Most homes will be satisfied with 120°F water, and most units will heat up to 160°F. To calculate the temperature rise, simply subtract your incoming water temperature from the desired output temperature.
 For example, if your incoming water temperature is 50°F and you want 120°F hot water, the temperature rise would be 70°F.